 Now that this is done it’s on to the all photos view.

 The other main goal I had for a MVP was making a grid view of all photos.
 The decision to have all photos in the same format was again a huge time saver as I wanted to give this the same “full screen” feel.
 But “traditional” breaking points for responsive design were failing to help me do what I wanted with the grid view.
 The solution was again very simple.
 Set the break points after the content, not the devices.

 A little too minimal

 The focus on images was certainly there and titling each one as a number (counting up to 365) is something I really like but the whole thing was lacking any context so I decided too and some minimal info: street, city and country.
-Browsing on desktop chances are you will not see this info (because most of the time this would involve scrolling) but on the iPad it all fits so perfectly you’d think building a website for tablet is my day job 4.
+Browsing on desktop chances are you will not see this info (because most of the time this would involve scrolling that few will notice or bother to do) but on the iPad it all fits so perfectly you’d think building a website for tablet is my day job 4.

 I want to try a map view but I’m not sure I have the patience to do it.
 What I will surely do is group the photos into collections by theme.
 I’m half way done with this but I think I need to build up more content before this is relevant enough.
 Keyboard navigation and some kind of slideshow are some of the ideas I have but they’re just ideas for now.

 What is really next is taking photos every single day.
 This is proving to be a lot more work than I anticipated and finding something interesting every day requires a lot of walking around on random streets and always taking the long way to work.